 While the FAA does not routinely evaluate the behavioral health of pilots, they do require applicants to voluntarily report all mental issues since birth.
 Despite widespread miss-interpretation by many pilot associations, the present FAA policy effectively prohibits the use of most psychotropic/mood ameliorating medications.
-The FAA has approved approximately fifty (50) Class-One airmen and less than 200 pilots in any certification class have been approved under the FAA’s antidepressant protocol.
+The FAA does occasionally approves Special Issuance authorizations for Class 1, 2 and 3 airmen who are taking a select few medications but very few pilots in any certification class have been approved under the FAA’s strict and exceptionally complicated antidepressant protocol.

 In early 2010 the FAA announced isolated approval of four(4) antidepressants known as Selective Serotonin Reuptake Inhibitors (SSRI’s) such as Celexa (Citalopram Hydrobromide), Lexapro (Escitalopram Oxalate), Prozac (Fluoxetine Hydrochloride), Zoloft (Sertraline Hydrochloride).
 The FAA has stated that Wellbutrin (Bupropion) will be added to the list as another antidepressant which may also be acceptable on a case by case basis.
 Other medications not specifically listed may also be favorably considered by the FAA.
 While these medications may be approved, this rarely occurs and is generally not allowed if there is a significant medical diagnosis which requires medication to assure safe function and behavior.

 The initial presentation of any psychiatric/psychological issue requires an evaluation irrespective of medication use.
 This should be performed for the FAA by a private physician and reviewed confidentially by an expert to establish eligibility for FAA medical certification.
 This includes but is not limited to: